 Roskilde, famous for its UNESCO-listed Gothic Cathedral and the Viking Ship Museum, is steeped in history and culture.
 The cathedral is the final resting place of many Danish monarchs, and the museum offers insights into Viking maritime history.

-Travel Time: Roskilde is approximately 30 minutes from Copenhagen by train.
+Travel Time: About 30 minutes by train

 Travel Tip: Check out the Roskilde Festival, one of Europe’s largest music festivals, if you’re visiting in summer.